eloualiche/Prototypes.jl/README.md

     gap=Month(1), method=:linear, uniquecheck=true, flag=true, merge=true)
 ```

 ### Custom Logging

 This one is a little niche.
 I wanted to have a custom logger that would allow me to filter messages from specific modules and redirect them to different files, which I find useful to monitor long jobs in a format that is easy to read and that I can control.
 The formatter is hard-coded to what I like but I guess I could change it easily and make it an option.

-Here is an example where you can create a custom logger and redirect logging to different files
+Here is an example where you can create a custom logger and redirect logging to different files.
+See the doc for more [examples](https://eloualiche.github.io/Prototypes.jl/dev/man/logger_guide)
 ```julia
 custom_logger(
         "./log/logfile-prefix";                                   # where are the files generated (will generate 4 files for different log levels)